Sturgeon In Tennessee

 They also have four barbels (whiskers) in front of their sucker-like mouth on the underside of their rostrum (snout).
 These are used to sense the river bottom and to identify food items.

 This group of fish contains some of the largest freshwater fish and historically were an important Tennessee commercial species.
 Of seven sturgeon species that occur in North America, three are found in Tennessee, none of which may be harvested.

-Although you cannot specifically fish for lake sturgeon and they must be released if caught, TWRA encourages anglers to report pertinent information, such as time and location of capture, and the length of the lake sturgeon.
+Although you cannot specifically fish for lake sturgeon and they must be released if caught, TWRA encourages anglers to report pertinent information from incidental catches, such as time and location of capture, and the length of the lake sturgeon.
 This information will help further guide TWRA’s restoration efforts.
 Submit your information by either:

 2) Calling the Fisheries Division at 615-781-6575 or your nearest TWRA regional office.

 This data will provide important movement and growth information needed to monitor the success of Tennessee’s lake sturgeon reintroduction program.
 In appreciation for reporting this information, anglers will receive a Lake Sturgeon Certificate.

 An inhabitant of large rivers and lakes, the lake sturgeon is one of three native sturgeon species found in Tennessee.
 While they were formerly found in the Cumberland, Mississippi, and Tennessee rivers, lake sturgeon populations have dramatically declined and are listed as endangered in Tennessee.
 The reasons for the decline over the last century are a combination of over-fishing, habitat loss, and the damming of rivers.
 Being a bottom feeder, their diet consists mainly of snails, insect larvae, mollusks and crayfish.